leolost2605/SBAid/README.md

 - python-jsonschema
 - python-sortedcontainers

-From now on everything should be done using msys.
+From now on, everything should be done using msys.
-Most importantly, you should use the msys ucrt python and not another python installation from somewhere else on your machine.
+Most importantly, you should use the msys ucrt python and not another python installation.

 Then, you can clone SBAid preferably via the msys git somewhere into your msys home folder.

-Now, navigate into your SBAid folder and setup a python virtual environment.
+Now, navigate into your SBAid directory and setup a python virtual environment.

 ```
 python -m venv ./venv
 ```

-Using the pip from the virtual environment install the last few missing dependencies:
+Using pip from the virtual environment, install the last few missing dependencies:

 - aiopathlib